erikw/tmux-powerline/README.md

 PS1="$PS1"'$([ -n "$TMUX" ] && tmux setenv TMUXPWD_$(tmux display -p "#I_#P") "$PWD")'
 ```

-You can toggle the visibility of the statusbars by adding the following to you `~/.tmux.conf`:
+You can toggle the visibility of the statusbars by adding the following to your `~/.tmux.conf`:

 ```vim
 bind C-[ run '~/path/to/tmux-powerline/mute_statusbar.sh left'		# Mute left statusbar.